Races to be held at Jefferson Park Golf Course on Friday

 Women's team are two-time defending champions

-Patrick Wales-Dinan is in his second year as the cross country/distance coach at Long Beach State.
+Patrick Wales-Dinan is in his third year as the cross country/distance coach at Long Beach State.

 Prior to his stint at Duke, Wales-Dinan was an assistant coach for the cross country teams and the distance coach for the women's track & field program at Williams College from 2009-11.
 At Williams, he coached 10 All-Americans and one NCAA Division III national champion in Jennifer Gossels, who won titles in both the 5000m and 10000m in 2011.
 That same year, Wales-Dinan became the first coach in NCAA Division III history to oversee four national qualifiers in the women's 10000m.